-The stories and background information that you will uncover will bring the names, dates and places to live.
+The stories and background information that you will uncover will bring the names, dates, and places to live.

-Trust me I know because I have written my own family history book and it really helps.
-But the stories binds it altogether.
+Trust me I know because I have written my family history book and it helps.

-Other things to add in your book:
+Other things to add to your book:

 - Maps – Showing where your ancestor lived and also the path of their migration.

 - Awards – Are there any special achievements that you could include?

 - Journal or diary entries – Did they keep a journal or diary?
 Maybe you could put in snippets from them where relevant.

 - Newspaper articles – Did they feature in a newspaper?
 Do you have the cutout?
 If so you could add these to your book.

 - Letters – Add a letter home from the front perhaps.

 - Recipes – These are always fascinating to add to a family history book.
 They can give an insight as to what your ancestor had to eat but also these recipes can be preserved and passed down through the generations of your family.